 WP#6.

 Late in 1994 it was decided to recognize the emergence of Special Air Export wine to California as a provisional for a specific destination.
 Printed in single stamp sheetlets and sheets of ten.
+It was a provisional issue before a series could be printed of several destinations planned for the following year.

 ORANGE WINEBIRD